mvarentsov/MatCopterIR/README.md

 MatCopterIR is a library for preprocessing of aerial IR images made from the drone in scanning mode before merging them to orthomosaics.

-Current version is developed for FLIR Tau 2 thermal camera and Mavic 2 Zoom quadcopter operated by [Air-Sea Interaction Laboratory of A.M.
+Current version supports data derived with FLIR Tau 2 thermal camera and Mavic 2 Zoom quadcopter operated by [Air-Sea Interaction Laboratory of A.M.
 Obukhov Institute of Atmospheric Physics](http://ifaran.ru/ras/view/department/general.html?id=5374&locale=en).

 ## Requirements